Electrogravitational

 interaction

-field in electromagnetism, and in the general theory of relativity it
+torsion field emerges similarly to magnetic field in electromagnetism, and in general

-corresponds to the gravitomagnetic field.
-Taking into account that the torsion
+theory of relativity it corresponds to gravitomagnetic field.
+Taking into

-strength are the components of the gravitational tensor, strong interaction at the nucleon level of matter is
+account that the torsion field and gravitational field strength are the components of gravitational tensor, strong interaction at the nucleon level of matter is

 explained by strong gravitation.
-At the same time, in contrast to the Standard Model, strong interaction must be acting not only between
+At the same time, in contrast to Standard Model, strong interaction must be acting not only between

 hadrons, but also between leptons.